johnyu763/JavaChess/README.md

-# Personal-Projects-Java
+# JavaChess
-This a repository of my Java Projects.
+This is Chess in Java